-Consider packing something they consider a treat to be enjoyed only after a certain food item is eaten.
+Consider packing something they consider a treat, to be enjoyed after a certain food item is eaten.
 So, if they tend to always skip the veggies, tell them the treat needs to be saved until after the veggies are eaten.
-If it isn’t, perhaps it’s not included in their lunch the next day.
+If the veggies come home, perhaps a treat isn’t included in their lunch the next day.

 Use a Thermos

-A good thermos can be your best friend when it comes to packing lunches.
-You can provide a hot meal they love like soup on a cold day, or leftovers from last nights dinner if time is tight.
-Just be sure that they are able to open it on their own and you’re set.
+A good thermos can be your best friend when it comes to packing school lunches.
+You can provide a hot meal that they love, like soup on a cold day, or leftovers from last night’s dinner if time is tight.
+Just be sure that they can open it on their own and you’re set.

 Here are some handy tips to help keep you sane during school lunch season.

 It can get hard coming up with lunch ideas every day, so I find it helpful to include the major plant-based food groups.
 Ask yourself if each is represented.
 Does this lunch contain whole grains?
 What about fruit?
 Some vegetables?
 Are legumes represented?
 Once I finish hitting those main groups lunch is basically done.
 Add a snack or two (depending on what you’ve already packed) and call it a day.